 THE FUTURE: We are currently looking to reassess how our two houses work together, cut down on energy use and plan the longer-term future of the community, so expect lots of meetings (though we do have a policy that they never last longer than 90 minutes and usually happen only once a week).

-NEW MEMBERS: Please don’t expect to move in tomorrow!
-We need to get to know each other over quite a long period, for your benefit as well as ours, to make sure your joining the community will work for everyone.
+NEW MEMBERS: We’re in the process of looking for new members who would like to be involved in the physical re-modelling of the coach house and participate in restructuring the way our two houses work and live together as one community.
+However, please don’t expect to move in tomorrow; we need to get to know each other over quite a long period, for your benefit as well as ours, to make sure your joining the community will work for everyone.